 For my regular blog readers, you know that we love to expose our kids to people and their cultures from around the world.
 My Mom lives on Kauai and I’ve been visiting the Hawaiian Islands since I was a kid.
 Maui is a fantastic blend of activities and gorgeous landscapes.
-Last year, we explored the Maui Ocean Center and did the Four Winds Maui snorkling boat ride and had a blast!
+Last year, we explored the Maui Ocean Center and did the Four Winds Maui snorkeling boat ride and had a blast!
 Two years ago, I took my oldest on the Road to Hana, Haleakala, and I`ao Needle.
 As this was my 3.5-year-old’s third trip to Maui, I was looking for a deeper connection to Hawaiian culture than our previous activities.
+We wanted a fun thing to do in Maui with kids.
 Thankfully, Maui Nei Native Expeditions offers authentic Hawaiian cultural tours and I knew that’s what we needed to do.

 Discover Old Hawaii Tour

 My family decided to try the Discover Old Hawaii Tour by Maui Nei because we feel the best way to understand a place is through its culture.
 This tour is 3.5 hours and incorporates a bit of history, geography, and hands-on cultural crafts.
 We immersed ourselves in Hawaiian cultural arts and skills while listening to stories of Lahaina’s sacred sites and learning a traditional way of life.

 According to the official description of the Maui Nei Discover Old Hawaii Tour, “At each sacred site, a Maui Nei kumu (teacher/guide) will show you how to make a cultural item, using traditional methods of old Hawaii while explaining the background of his or her special skill and the history of its uses.
 You’ll also hear stories about significant places in Lahaina’s history as you’re guided from site to site.”